Silver/Mercury Dental Amalgam Fillings

 However, removal of these filings without protective measures can result in unsafe mercury exposures.
 Based on up-to-date scientific research, there is rigorous recommendations for removing amalgam fillings that assist in reducing the potential negative health effects of mercury exposure to patients, dental professionals, office staff, and others.

-For more information contact Promenade Dentistry to set up a complementary consultation at 661-222-2242.
+For more information contact Promenade Dentistry and set up a complementary consultation.661.222.2242.